mkakh/posix_scheduler_tester/README.md

 # [WIP] POSIX Scheduler Tester

-This program is currently not stable yet.
+This program has been unstable yet.

 We have a plan to release the stable version later.